hector-oviedo/healthhub/README.md

 ### Using Docker Compose
 - Prerequisites: Ensure Docker and Docker Compose are installed on your machine.
-- Configuration: Set up the required `.env` variables (listed below).
+- Configuration: Set up the required `.env` variables.
 - Starting the Application: Run `docker-compose up` from the root directory to start all services.

 ## Manual Setup